 Fork the repository on GitHub and clone it to your local machine.

-Create a JSON file in the entries/
+Create a JSON file in the entries/ folder following the

-instructions in the CONTRIBUTING.md
+instructions in the CONTRIBUTING.md file

-and the schema in schemas/entry.schema.json
+and the schema in schemas/entry.schema.json.

 CI will automatically validate your JSON against the schema.
 If it passes, we will review and merge it.